TrainWeb.org Facebook Page

 Map: Ba 34 F 12 Topographic Maps

-From the area right of the distant MARC train, after squeezing under Edmondson Avenue the new alignment would shift west (left) of the existing, and require a new bridge over Franklin Street, the road being negotiated by the auto at bottom right.
+From the area right of the distant MARC train, after squeezing under Edmondson Avenue, the new alignment is to shift west (left) of the existing and require a new bridge over Franklin Street, the road being negotiated by the auto at bottom right.

 Keystone